This Museum Wants You to Recreate Quarantine Version of Your Fave Artwork with Whatever You Have at Home

 And it seems many across the world, especially in the United States, seem to have become bored with Netflix and chill.
 In just three days, the post got thousands of responses with people bringing out their quirky, creative sides to hilariously recreate legendary artworks with their kitchen or toilet items.

-We challenge you to recreate a work of art with objects (and people) in your home.
-Choose your favorite artwork Find three things lying around your house⠀ Recreate the artwork with those itemsAnd share with us. pic.twitter.com/9BNq35HY2V— Getty (@GettyMuseum) March 25, 2020
+We challenge you to recreate a work of art with objects (and people) in your home.— Getty (@GettyMuseum) March 25, 2020

 This doggo is basically a bunny, based on "A Hare in the Forest" by Hans Hoffmannhttps://t.co/pBvarH7EfV pic.twitter.com/pMHE63gpuh— Getty (@GettyMuseum) March 25, 2020